jahrik/homelab-ark/GHOST_README.md

   * I'm currently able to run tests in molecule locally in the workstation.
     * I want that functionality in Jenkins as well.
     * A slave will be the easiest way to accomplish this.
 * I still need to figure out a way to pass the environment variable to the stack on deployment...
   * Set variables in AWX inventory after it's already pulled from Github
   * Set ENV vars in Jenkins and pass them in during the API call to AWX
+* Only deploy master branch, but test other branches
+* Create accessibility between Jenkins and the `arkmanager` command available in the container
+* Generate a WARNING in Ark, when the server is going down for maintenance
+  * Trigger a 15 minute timer and have jenkins sleep for 15 minutes before doing anything

 ## Bonus!